yawitzd/DSI-NYC-1/curriculum/week-01/1.2-lesson/readme.md

 You've now initialized a local repo in which to share your projects, and connected it with a remote repo on GitHub which you own.

+> Check: can you draw a diagram with the repos we're using so far?
+Add to this diagram the rest of the lesson.

 #### Pushing to Github